Most business, self-help, and psychology books have a single purpose — to help readers create enduring and positive changes in their behavior.

 - Provide scripts for what to say or do in specific circumstances — for example, how to defuse conflict with “I” statements.

-- Guide readers to create their own scripts, such as Tiny Habits.
+- Guide readers to create their own scripts, such as Tiny Habits and implementation intentions.

 - Suggest that readers rehearse their scripts in the presence of other people (peers, instructors, counselors, mentors) and get immediate feedback on their performance.